tzhsu211/CVS/README.md

 3. **Removing Unwanted Text**: Certain phrases, such as disclaimers and promotional statements, are removed to focus on the core content.
 4. **Extracting Ratings**: The product ratings are extracted, ensuring they fall within a valid range (0-100).
 5. **Cleaning Reviews**: Unnecessary spaces, newlines, and unwanted text are removed from the reviews to ensure they are clean and readable.

+In order to achieve our goal of predicting product ratings, only Review and Rating are used in model training.

 ## Model Training